VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 ## Claim Celebration Rewards

-The fifth option will try to claim rewards available during a Celebration event such as the seasonal celebrations - where you get one chest per day and an extra special one if you claim at least four days.
+The sixth option will try to claim rewards available during a Celebration event such as the seasonal celebrations - where you get one chest per day and an extra special one if you claim at least four days.

 The timer for it is initialised to check 5 minutes after starting the Gem Farm Script.
 If the addon can see there is a celebration running and can pull a timer from it - it will check when the next day will be claimable.
 Otherwise it checks every 8 hours.